 What You’ll Need

-Get the cut list and exact quantities in the premium plans.
+Get the cut list and exact quantities in the printable plans.

 - 1x3x8 common boards